Collaborative Safety Strategies Funding

 - Lived, worked or owned a business in one of the four key areas.

 - Did not have any financial conflicts of interest with any of the applicants for funding for their area.

 Teams met the week of May 22 and submitted funding recommendations to City Council.
 Final recommendations were sent to City Council for final approval on June 18.

 Attendance at an ideation session was required from at least one partner listed on each funding application.
 During ideation sessions, neighborhood residents and attendees from community organizations, nonprofits and small businesses pitched their ideas about how to make their community safer.
 Attendees then chose partners to collaborate with on their ideas.

 Program Timeline 2018

-Residents, business owners and organizations in the four key areas will be invited to propose ideas to make their community safer.
+Residents, business owners and organizations in the four key areas were invited to propose ideas to make their community safer.

 - Ideation sessions: Attendance was required from at least one partner listed on the application.

 - April 18 - 20, and May 5.